nextflow-io/nextflow/docs/operator.md

 See also: [concat](#concat)

-(operator-multimap)=

 ## multiMap

-:::{versionadded} 19.11.0-edge
+:::info[Version added: 19.11.0-edge]
 :::

 *Returns: map of queue channels*

 The `multiMap` operator applies a set of mapping functions to a source channel, producing a separate output channel for each mapping function.

-The multi-map criteria is a {ref}`closure <script-closure>` that defines, for each output channel, a label followed by a mapping expression.
+The multi-map criteria is a [closure ](script-closure) that defines, for each output channel, a label followed by a mapping expression.

 For example: